taskforcedev/laravel-forum/README.md

 ## Requirements
 This package requires jQuery and Bootstrap JS to be included in the head of your layout (or you can use the default layout provided) - you can publish this layout if you wish add your own css/code on top of the default.

+As this package is aimed at Laravel 5 and above PHP 5.5+ is required.

 ## Installation

 ### Step 1: Add the package to your composer.json file in the require section.